Can I Pat That Dog?

 I showed photos of happy, fearful and angry dogs and explained to the children that they must ask permission from their carer and the dog’s owner before approaching a dog – even a happy looking one.

-I used my dog, Harry, a well trained eight-year-old Labrador, to demonstrate parts two and three.
-Not surprisingly the training and tricks of proved most popular – closely followed by patting Harry afterwards, the children remembering to ask permission.
+I used my dog, Harry, a well-trained 8-year-old Labrador, to demonstrate parts two and three.
+Not surprisingly, the training and tricks proved most popular – closely followed by patting Harry afterwards, the children remembering to ask permission.

-This year I gave a similar talk at the childcare centre, but having learned of the SPOT (Safe Pets Out There) program, I modified my talk to include “asking” permission of the dog, too, by interpreting its body language.
+This year I gave a similar talk at the childcare centre, but having learned of the SPOT (Safe Pets Out There) program, I modified part one to include “asking” permission of the dog, too, by interpreting its body language.

 Funded by the NSW government, SPOT is a “schools program about pet care and kindness and respect for all animals.
 It incorporates a specific module about safe behaviour to reduce the incidence of serious dog bites in children.”